“Connected (IoT) Machines have conquered the world in a way humanity has never undertaken before”

 What is IoT?

-Internet of things is simply things or another meaning, devices are connected together with the internet.
-This connectivity allows them to be online all the time to share data between them, analyze it and make automated and real-time decisions based on these data.
+Basically, “Internet of Things” is simply, devices which are connected together over the Internet.
+Hence, this connectivity allows them to be online all the time to share data between them.
+Also, analyze and make automated and real-time decisions based on these data.

 IoT Example scenario:

-All these actions will happen:
+Significantly, All these actions will happen:

 In real time